CsabaDu/CsabaDu.DynamicTestData/README-beta.md

   - `TestDataReturns`: `TExpected` is `TStruct : struct`
   - `TestDataThrows`: `TExpected` is `TException : Exception`

-This architecture enables type-safe test data composition while maintaining intuitive hierarchy, where each concrete test record can be accessed either through:
-  - The non-generic `ITestData` base interface for reflection or dynamic handling, or
-  - The strongly-typed `ITestData<TExpected, T1, ..., T9>` interface for compile-time-safe operations, or
-  - The specialization marker interfaces `ITestDataReturns` and `ITestDataThrows` for specific test case result expectations.

 **3. Specialization Markers**

 The specialized test data types can be accessed either through `IExpected` interface, and through the corresponding `ITestDataReturns` and `ITestDataThrows` interfaces.